rafaelvzago/ssh-secret-keeper/docs/PERMISSION_HANDLING.md

 ## Overview

-SSH Vault Keeper provides **perfect permission preservation** for SSH files, ensuring that your SSH keys maintain the exact same permissions after backup and restore operations.
+SSH Secret Keeper provides **perfect permission preservation** for SSH files, ensuring that your SSH keys maintain the exact same permissions after backup and restore operations.
 This is critical for SSH security, as SSH clients will reject keys with incorrect permissions.

 ## Permission Preservation Features

 ### ✅ What is Preserved

 1. **Exact File Permissions** (owner, group, world read/write/execute)
 2. **File Modification Times**
 3. **SSH Directory Permissions** (automatically set to 0700)
 4. **Permission Metadata** stored in backup